LFalch/stalch/README.md

 #### `wrte` (`->`)

 Does the same as `prnt`, but doesn't add a newline.
+Think of the arrow as pointing outwards.

 #### `read` (`<-`)

-This reads a line from `STDIN` and pushes it to the stack as a string (NOTE: The string will be right trimmed).
+This reads a line from `STDIN` and pushes it to the stack as a string.
+Think of the arrow as points inwards.
+(NOTE: The string will be right trimmed).

 ### Stack manipulation

 #### `swap`, `$`

 This command switches the two top values in the stack.
-E.g imagine a stack as follows:
+E.g. imagine a stack as follows:

 `A B C D`